henrisilver/henrisilver.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>My name is Henrique Silveira and I am a Computer Engineer.
+<p>Hi!
+My name is Henrique Silveira and I am a Computer Engineer.
 Currently, I work as a Software Engineer at Microsoft.
 My interests include Software Engineering, Artificial Intelligence and Machine Learning.
 I am fascinated by science and technology and I am eager to make the world a better place!
 </p>
 {: .text-justify}